eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### RAM

+`RAM` is required to store account information such as keys, balances, and contract state on an EOSIO based blockchain.

 * * *

 ### Resources

+EOSIO accounts have three types of resources that they must maintain: `RAM`,` CPU` and `Net`

 * * *

 ### REX

+The `REX` (Resource Exchange) is a CPU and Network resource rental market in which holders of the core token of a blockchain can buy and sell slices of the REX pool in the form of REX tokens.
+Blockchain users can then rent CPU and Network resources from the REX pool.

 * * *

 ### Ricardian Contract

+In the EOSIO based blockchain context `Ricardian Contract` is a digital document that accompanies a smart contract and defines the terms and conditions of an interaction between the `smart contract` and its users, written in human readable text, which is then cryptographically signed and verified.
+It is easily readable for both humans and programs, and aids in providing clarity to any situations that may arise in the interactions between `smart contract` and its users.

 * * *